Masters (MSc or MRes) in Computational Methods in Ecology and Evolution (CMEE)

 - Quantitative skills are a critical limiting factor in modern biology, including the fields of Ecology, Evolution, Behavior and Conservation Biology

-- In this course students learn those skills in application to important biological problems in one of the world's leading institutions for quantitative biology
+- In this course students learn those skills in application to important biological problems at one of the world's leading institutions for quantitative biology

 - Students leave with skills in computing, statistics, and mathematical modelling that give them a major edge in competing for PhDs and jobs